 Strategic Use of CEFR Threshold Certification

-If you pass at a level higher than your immediate visa stage requires (for example, achieving B2 when only A1 is needed for an initial spouse visa), you can reuse the same certificate at every subsequent stage — extension, settlement, and naturalisation — even after the standard 2-year validity period expires, as long as the certificate was used in a previously successful visa application and has not been formally withdrawn by the test provider.
-This single-test strategy can save £300–£500 over a 5-year settlement route.
-With the B2 settlement standard taking effect on 26 March 2027 under HC 1691, applicants currently choosing test levels for any visa stage should strongly consider taking the B2 test now to future-proof the entire route.
+If you pass higher than your immediate stage requires (e.g. B2 when only A1 is needed for an initial spouse visa), you can reuse the same certificate at every later stage — extension, settlement, naturalisation — even after the 2-year validity expires, if it was used in a previously successful application and not withdrawn.
+This can save £300–£500 over a 5-year route.
+With Skilled Worker entry already at B2 and settlement rising to B2 on 26 March 2027, applicants choosing test levels now should consider B2 to future-proof the whole route.

 UK Visa English Requirements by Route 2026

-English requirements vary by route: Skilled Worker and Health and Care Worker visas require B1 in all four skills (reading, writing, speaking, listening); Student visas at degree level require B2 in all four skills; initial Spouse and partner visas require A1 in speaking and listening only; ILR settlement currently requires B1 in speaking and listening (rising to B2 from 26 March 2027); British citizenship requires the same English level as ILR plus the Life in the UK Test; Standard Visitor visas have no English language requirement.
+Requirements vary by route and stage.
+Skilled Worker, Scale-up, and Health and Care Worker first-time applicants require B2 in all four skills (from 8 January 2026); Skilled Worker extensions stay at B1.
+Student degree visas require B2.
+Initial Spouse / partner visas require A1 (speaking and listening only).
+ILR settlement currently requires B1 (rising to B2 from 26 March 2027).
+Citizenship matches the ILR level plus the Life in the UK Test.
+Standard Visitor visas have no English requirement.

 | Visa Route | CEFR Level 2026 | Skills Tested | Common Approved Tests |